Introduction

 Benefits of asynchronous crawling

-There are many advantages of using the async_crawl_url
+There are many advantages to using start_crawl

-over crawl_url
+over crawl

 :